Vizzuality/sql2gee/README.md

 [Read the docs](https://vizzuality.github.io/sql2gee/)

-A Python 2.7 library to make SQL-like queries to Google's Earth Engine and Fusion Tables.
-It is able to perform Postgis-like operations, including returning summary statistics, and histogram data for Images, including subsetting by geojson vector data.
+A Python 3 library to make SQL-like queries to Google's Earth Engine Main asset data types (Feature Collections, and Fusion Tables, Image Collections and Images).
+It is able to perform
+Postgis-like operations, including returning summary statistics, and histogram data and subsetting by geojson vector data.